hamedbkf/m2m/README.md

 ```

 ## Notes
-- By default, downloads are saved in `$HOME/Music/ytdownloads` for single downloads,and `$HOME/Music/ytdownloads/multi_mode` for batch downloads.
+- By default, downloads are saved in:
+  - `$HOME/Music/ytdownloads` for single downloads.
+  - `$HOME/Music/ytdownloads/multi_mode` for batch downloads.
+  - `$HOME/Music/ytdownloads/playlists` for playlist downloads.
 - Also the error logs are saved in `$HOME/.local/share` by default, i'd personally suggest you keep it like that, but if you know what you are doing changing it would not have much effect.
 - You can add the `-o` flag followed by any _path_  to have **m2m** save the file(s) there.
 - The playlist flags `-pl|--playlist|-PL` create a directory in the current working directory by the name of the title of the playlist and all the files are saved in it.